javapathfinder/jpf-core/docs/devel/create_project.md

 ~~~~~~~~

 ### 6. publish your repository ###
-You can publish this wherever you want ([sourceforge](http://sourceforge.net), [bitbucket](http://bitbucket.org), [google code](http://code.google.com), or [github](http://github.com) are suitable free site supporting Mercurial), or ask us to host it on the JPF server.
-If you decide to use a 3rd party hosting service, please let us/the JPF community know about it (e.g. by posting to the mailing list at [java-pathfinder@googlegroups.com](https://groups.google.com/forum/#!forum/java-pathfinder).
+You can publish this wherever you want ([github](http://github.com), [bitbucket](http://bitbucket.org), or [gitlab](https://gitlab.com) are suitable free hosting services), or ask us to host it on the JPF server.
+If you decide to use a 3rd party hosting service, please let us/the JPF community know about it (e.g. by posting on our [Discord server](https://discord.gg/sX4YZUVHK7)).